A man and a woman setting off in red kayaks on a river through a forested area.

 • You may only reset your benefits once.

-If you started collecting reduced benefits before your full retirement age (FRA) and missed the reset deadline, you can suspend your benefits once you reach FRA and restart them later.
+If you started collecting reduced benefits before your FRA and missed the reset deadline, you can suspend your benefits once you reach FRA and restart them later.

 • You start claiming Social Security benefits before reaching your FRA.